Exploratory Model Analysis: A Brief Demo

 Warning: Matplotlib is currently using module://ipykernel.pylab.backend_inline, which is a non-GUI backend, so cannot show the figure.

-Here we can see that E has a normal shape, mu has a flatter shape (a beta distribution), and the two variables are positively correlated.
+has a flatter shape (a beta distribution), and the two variables are positively correlated.

-Next, we can remove the skip keyword to check how the uncertainty in the inputs generates uncertainty in the model outputs.
+keyword to check how the uncertainty in the inputs generates uncertainty in the model outputs.

 (